-At a recent International Conference, the Lord stirred our hearts through the preaching of Ted Donnelly on the subject of “Our Calling in Christ.”
+At the 2004 International Conference, the Lord stirred our hearts through the preaching of Ted Donnelly on the subject of “Our Calling in Christ.”
 Following Pastor Donnelly’s lead, we pray that you would commit to the calling of sowing the gospel in three specific ways.

 “Time to Plant, Called to Sow”